 • The Fromm Foundation Composer Fellowship at the Composers Conference (New Hampshire, USA): a two-week intensive summer fellowship including the premiere of a new work, seminars, workshops, and mentoring from two guest composers.
 Past participants include Victoria Cheah and Jeremy Rosenstock.
 Learn more

-Applications for next year’s Fromm Foundation Composer Fellowships are now open – deadline is 10 January 2024.
+Applications for the 2026 Composers Conference are now open: deadline is 1st January 2026.
 Learn more and apply

-• Salastina‘s Promising Composers programme (Los Angeles, USA): an online, year-long development programme for composers aged 18-30, writing a new work to be premiered and recorded by Salastina musicians.
-Past participants include Kian Ravaei and Riccardo Perugini.
+• Salastina Composer Collective (Los Angeles, USA): an online, year-long development programme for composers aged 18-30, writing a new work to be premiered and recorded by Salastina musicians.
+Past participants include Kian Ravaei, Riccardo Perugini, and Kirsten Strom.
 Learn more

-Applications for next year’s Promising Composers programme are now open – deadline is 15 December 2023.
+Applications for .abeceda Insitute’s The New Music Symposium are now open: deadline for the January cycle is 18 December 2025.
 Learn more and apply

 Further resources